usc-cs/md_template/install.md

 Alternatively, if you expect that you will be creating multiple sites, ask an admin to become a collaborator.

 You will need to do a pull on the `bits.usc.edu:www/docs/md_receiver` repo.
+Use `sudo git pull`.

 You will also need to add `ptzbot` with write access to your website repo.